Music and Low Vision -- Strategies for People with Macular Degeneration,

 Another person who is more than happy to guide people through the building of a system is John Hebert.
 John used Mr. Green's tutorial several years ago to assemble a system for his son.
 He then imported the system to the Macintosh platform.
 He reports that the Mac version is much simpler to assemble, and is much more portable, rugged and stable.
 See John Hebert's letter on this in a later section.
 His e-mail address is firstname.lastname@example.org

-Beyond the initial cost of the components and setup, there are often continued costs if new music must be scanned and prepared. (link) John Hebert's article explains about the editing he needed to do for his son's band pieces, to deal with repeats and other aspects of the music that become more challenging when rapid movement between passages while playing must be attended to beforehand.
-There are transcribers able to do this sort of work, including Andrew English.
-His web site is http://www.paperMusicorg.
+Beyond the initial cost of the components and setup, there are often continued costs if new music must be scanned and prepared.
+John Hebert's article explains about the editing he needed to do for his son's band pieces, to deal with repeats and other aspects of the music that become more challenging when rapid movement between passages while playing must be attended to beforehand.
+There are transcribers able to do this sort of work.
+Dancing Dots is one resource for finding such a transcriber.

 Use your browser's "back" key to return to this list.